Diocese of Viedma

 The Roman Catholic Diocese of Viedma (Dioecesis Viedmensis) is encompassed in the Ecclesiastical Province of Bahía Blanca.
-As of 2006 the Bishop was Monsignor Esteban María Laxague, Salesian of Don Bosco appointed by Pope John Paul II on October 31, 2002.

 The Diocese was erected on April 20, 1934.
 It is suffragant to the Metropolitan Archdiocese of Bahía Blanca.

+As of 2006 the Bishop was Monsignor Esteban María Laxague, Salesian of Don Bosco, appointed by Pope John Paul II on October 31, 2002.
 His predecessor was HVRE Marcelo Angiolo Melani, Bishop from June 28, 1995 until 2002, when Laxague took over.

 Located in the Rio Negro Province, Argentina, the diocese has its see in the City of Viedma, by the shores of Río Negro River and close to the coast of the Atlantic Ocean.
 It encompasses a surface of about 89,000 km2.

+In 1953, the diocese was dedicated "to the Missionary Virgin, promoted by the Diocese’s second Bishop, Monsignor Miguel Hesayne (1975-1993)."

+The diocese was the site of a pilgrimage in honor of Brother Zatti.